 Water Tower Research (WTR) Adds Richard Tullis As Managing Director & Strategist Natural Resources

-Petersburg, FL, Feb.
-10, 2026 (GLOBE NEWSWIRE) -- Water Tower Research LLC ( ) is modernizing investor engagement with a powerfully differentiated ecosystem of research-driven content and communications that streamlines the way companies connect with and inform the market.
+February 10, 2026, St. Petersburg, FL -Water Tower Research LLC ( ) is modernizing investor engagement with a powerfully differentiated ecosystem of research-driven content and communications that streamlines the way companies connect with and inform the market.
 Water Tower Research is pleased to announce that Richard Tullis has joined the firm as Managing Director & Strategist – Natural Resources.

 Shawn Severson, WTR CEO and Co-Founder, said,““Richard brings a rare combination of long-term industry experience and high-level equity research expertise.
 His ability to connect operational knowledge with investor-focused insights aligns perfectly with our mission of delivering differentiated research and engagement for companies in the Natural Resources space.”